helidon-io/helidon/integrations/microstream/README.md

 ## helidon-integrations-microstream-health

-This module provides helpers to create basic health checks for Microstream
+This module provides helpers to create basic health checks for MicroStream

 ### Prerequisites